SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 # Pleasant Picnic

-Discord knocks on Fluttershy's door.
-The first time he's done so in a while.
+Discord knocks on Fluttershy's door, the first time he's done so in a while.
 Normally he would just appear in her house in a loud and brash manner, but this time, he wanted to respect her privacy.

 Fluttershy answers the door with a somewhat confused expression.
-"Hello, Discord."
+"Oh, hello, Discord."

-"Oh, hello Fluttershy.
-I was coming to see if you would like to accompany me on a nice little picnic this fine evening?"
+"Hello Fluttershy.
+I was coming to ask if you would like to join me on a nice little picnic this fine evening?"

-"Sounds fun.
-Yes, I'll go."
+"A picnic?
+Oh, that sounds nice.
+Sure!"

 "Perfect!"
-Discord says before snapping his fingers and teleporting both of them.
+Discord says, before snapping his fingers and teleporting both of them.

 After reorienting herself, Fluttershy finds herself sitting on a picnic blanket with little hears embossed into each square.

 Discord opens a picnic basket and offers her a sandwich.
-"I made them myself."
+"I made them myself," Discord says proudly.

 Fluttershy takes it, noticing it has been cut into a heart shape.